A zit in the ear’s a pain in the rear!

 They leveraged all the goodness in mama nature’s pharmacy!

-- Warm compresses or an ice pack may ease pain and swelling for outer-ear pimples.
+- Warm compresses or an ice pack may ease pain and swelling for outer-ear pimples (auricle) with an obvious head.

 - Witch hazel can combat acne with its astringent and antiseptic properties.